unibe-geodata-modelling/2020-altitudinal-forest-vegetation-belt-model-ML/README.md

 # Modelling of upwards-shifts of altitudinal forest vegetation bends due to climate change with machine-learning methods

-Author: Silvana Hunger - MA Student at the University Bern
+Author: Silvana Hunger - MA Student at the University of Bern

 contact: silvana.hunger@students.unibe.ch